-Thanks to the heroic character Maui in movie "Moana," the Polynesian makau, or, fishhook has found its place in popular culture forever.
-Ancient Polynesians made makau from materials such as shell, bone or hardwood.
-Among other things, a makau pendant, necklace or bracelet is said to represent strength and fortune, bring good luck, and identify its wearer as a good provider.
+Thanks to the heroic character Maui in movie "Moana," the Polynesian makau, or, fishhook has found a new place in popular culture.
+Ancient Polynesians made makau from shell, bone or hardwood.
+Among other things, a makau pendant, necklace or bracelet is said to represent strength and fortune, bring good luck, and identify its wearer as a provider.
 Thom’s handmade pieces retain the unmistakable makau shape under the luster of 14k gold or sterling silver.
 They are further enhanced by his signature hand-engraved designs, which reflect both the traditional and modern artistry of the islands.

 The word aloha is said to be a combination of alo - to face or address - and ha the breath of life.
 This word follows the traditional way of greeting, which was to touch foreheads and draw sacred breath through the nose.
 These days, the meaning of aloha can be as light as a casual hello or goodbye or as deep as life itself.